EvMad/in-the-red/README.md

 ## About

-This is my first project using moment.js.
+This is my first project using moment.js, Bootstrap, and JQuery.

 ## Usage

-The scheduler utilizes local storage to save the day's events.
+The scheduler contains JavaScript and Jquery functions utilizes local storage to save the day's events.